 MJ Usetobe, The Art of Crisis

 It is with deep regret that I must inform you that due to the recent demise of MJ Usetobe, there will be no “Interview with Self: Part 2″.
-Although completed drafts were at the final edit stage the author, in extremis, made the surprising decision to halt final publication prior to obtaining permission [from a family source] to print certain contentious, and potentially litiginous, statements.
+Although completed drafts were at the final edit stage the author, in extremis, made the surprising decision to halt final publication before obtaining permission [from a family source] to print certain contentious, and potentially litiginous, statements.
 Whilst successful in obtaining a full and corroborative response, its arrival was, sadly, dilatory.
-It was the decision, therefore, of this editor with the agreement of the author’s executors that the piece be withheld.
+It was the decision, therefore, of this editor, with the agreement of the author’s executors, that the piece be withheld.

 In accordance with the author’s final wishes John McCrae’s short poem “In Flanders Fields” will close this body of work.
 A memorial service, attended by close family members and friends, was held in October this year.